syncfusion-content/blazor-docs/blazor/file-manager/file-operations.md

 ## Events

 The Blazor FileManager component has a list of events that can be triggered for certain actions.
-These events can be attached to the FileManager using the **FileManagerEvents** component, which requires the **TValue** to be provided.
+These events can be bound to the FileManager using the **FileManagerEvents** component, which requires the **TValue** to be provided.

 N> All the events should be provided in a single **FileManagerEvents** component.